 The Zerologon is a critical vulnerability that can have drastic effects on a Windows server by potentially enabling an attacker to completely compromise the server.
-Even without the need of any user credentials, an attacker is able to obtain admin level privileges/access and therefore control any asset or service in the entire network.
+Even without the need for any user credentials, an attacker is able to obtain admin-level privileges/access and therefore control any asset or service in the entire network.

 A patch was released in August 2020 to address this problem and a future patch has been planned for February of 2021.
 With the new patches, the Zerologon attack as previously described should no longer pose a critical threat and is now considered by Microsoft to be considered Exploitation Less Likely.
 Indicating that this is a strongly recommended if not vital patch that should be implemented immediately.